Sam Hunt Racing: Multiple drivers (2024)

 Corey Heim at Las Vegas Motor Speedway in 2024.

 In January 2024, the team announced Corey Heim, Jeffrey Earnhardt, and Sage Karam, would be driving the No. 26 in multiple races throughout the season.

 In May 2024, it was announced that Truck Series regular, Dean Thompson, would make his debut in the Xfinity Series at Charlotte's spring race.

-Dean Thompson (2025–Present)
+Dean Thompson (2025–2026)

 Dean Thompson's car for 2025.

 On January 7, 2025, SHR announced that Dean Thompson would drive their No. 26 car full time for the 2025 Xfinity Series season.
 Thompson started out his rookie season well, with an eighth place result at Daytona.
 After several average finishes, Thompson scored his second top-ten finish at Martinsville, finishing sixth.
 Two weeks later, a third top-ten finish was scored at Bristol with a tenth place finish.
 Then next week at Rockingham, Thompson scored SHR's first ever stage win by winning the second stage, which was also the first stage win of his own career.

+Thompson started his 2026 campaign with a 35th-place DNF at Daytona.
+On August 8, 2026, it was announced that Thompson will leave the team to join Haas Factory Team.